 Smart Growth Development

 Beaverton is one of the most livable communities in the nation, thanks to a cutting-edge civic plan, a range of housing options and commitment to sustainability.
-Beaverton was ranked #12 Best Small Cities by Money Magazine in 2017.

-The four metrics displayed to the right highlight the progress BURA and the City of Beaverton are making to enhance livability in the Central Beaverton Urban Renewal Area, particularly in Downtown Beaverton.
+The three metrics displayed to the right highlight the progress BURA and the City of Beaverton are making to enhance livability in the Central Beaverton Urban Renewal Area, particularly in Downtown Beaverton.
 These metrics include a focus on smart growth development, such as an increase in vertical parking structures and multi-story buildings.
 Both of these outcomes maximize land area and reduce the need for sprawling surface parking lots and unsustainable building practices.

 It also includes acres of surface parking, which represents the amount of land within the urban renewal area that is surface parking.
 Over time, this metric will decrease with each additional redevelopment project that is constructed on land that is currently surface parking and further the community’s smart growth and livability goals.